About People & Planet

 Who we are

 People & Planet is the largest student network in the UK campaigning for social and environmental justice.
-We envision a future in which spiraling inequality, instability, climate crisis and resource depletion are reversed, and a world in which the balance of power in society has fundamentally shifted away from the few to the many.
+We envision a future in which spiraling inequality, instability, climate crisis and resource depletion are reversed, and a world in which the balance of power in society has fundamentally shifted to an equal world that benefits all of us.

 Our mission is to build an empowered generation of change-makers who are equipped with life-long skills, motivation and networks to be a force for change in achieving a more equitable and sustainable world.

 Why we are needed

 Our societies have been shaped by powerful forces, which have left a world with deep social, political and economic inequalities.
 Despite the worsening climate crisis and global inequality rising exponentially, big corporations continue to sacrifice people and planet for profit and power.

 We believe that change can only be achieved by strong social and environmental justice movements that include empowered students and communities most impacted by injustice, working together in global solidarity to overcome these oppressive structures.